garooda/data-structures/recursion/README.md

 so suppose if n = 5 in the above code then,
 ![factorial](https://github.com/garooda/data-structures/blob/main/recursion/photo_2021-03-12_14-57-49.jpg)

-above code will never terminate and hence it will segmentation fault.
+above code will never terminate and hence it will give segmentation fault when executed.

 so the correct code will be